ATEK0/ATEK0/README.md

 ![Top Languages](https://github-readme-stats.vercel.app/api/top-langs/?username=ATEK0)

 Thank you for visiting my GitHub profile!
-I'm excited to connect with you and work together on interesting projects.
+I'm excited to connect with you and work together on interesting projects or just to discuss something.

 <!--